libhal/libhal.github.io/mkdocs/getting_started.md

     python -m pipx ensurepath
     ```

+    Install Visual Studio for the rest of the necessary components.
+    The download can be found on [Microsoft's website.](https://visualstudio.microsoft.com/)

     There is no more installation required at this point.

     Close and reopen powershell as a normal user now.